On the computability of conditional probability: Discontinuous Conditional Distributions

-where the right hand side, considered as a function of $x$, is the so-called Dirichlet function, a \emph{nowhere continuous} function.
+The right hand side, considered as a function of $x$, is called the Dirichlet function, and is \emph{nowhere continuous}.

-Suppose some version of the conditional probability $x\mapsto \kappa(x,\{0\})$ were continuous at a point $y$ on a $\Pr_{\rv X}$-measure one set $R$.
+Suppose some version of $f$ were continuous at a point $y$ on a $\Pr_{\rv X}$-measure one set $R$.
 Then there would exist an open interval $I$ containing $y$ such that the image of $I\cap R$ contains 0 or 1, but not both.
-However, $R$ must contain all rationals in $I$ and almost all irrationals in $I$.
-Furthermore, the image of every rational in $I\cap R$ is 1, and the image of almost every irrational in $I\cap R$ is $0$, a contradiction. \end{proof}
+However, $R$ must contain all rationals in $I$ and Lebesgue-almost every irrational in $I$.
+Furthermore, the image of every rational in $I\cap R$ is 1, and the image of Lebesgue-almost every irrational in $I\cap R$ is $0$, a contradiction. \end{proof}

-Discontinuity is a fundamental obstacle to computability, but many conditional probabilities do admit continuous versions, and we can focus our attention on such settings, to rule out this objection.
-In particular, we might hope to be able to compute a conditional distribution of a pair of computable random variables when there is \emph{some} version that is almost continuous or even continuous.
-However we will show that even this is not possible in general.